Most businesses can take immediate climate action by becoming carbon neutral, yet very few know where to start.

 Measuring your carbon footprint is incredibly powerful because it gives you insight into where your emissions are coming from and where your opportunities are to manage and reduce them.

-For example, for service-based companies, energy use and suppliers are often significant contributors to their overall carbon footprint, so should be a focus of carbon reduction initiatives.
+For example, for service-based companies, energy use is often a significant contributor to their overall carbon footprint, so potential reduction initiatives could be investing in solar or switching to a carbon neutral energy provider.

 The final step to make your business carbon neutral is to purchase carbon credits to offset your carbon emissions.

-Carbon credits are created through the development of climate projects that verifiably help sequester or avoid carbon being released into the atmosphere.
-The purchase of carbon credits by companies, governments or individuals who want to ‘neutralise’ their carbon emissions helps finance these projects which would otherwise not have existed (and so the carbon would not have been removed/ avoided).
+Carbon credits are created through the development of climate projects that verifiably remove existing carbon or avoid new carbon releases into the atmosphere.
+These projects are financed directly by the businesses, governments, and individuals who purchase carbon credits in an effort to neutralise their carbon emissions.
+Without these purchases, the projects would not exist and therefore, the carbon would not have been sequestered or avoided.

 You can purchase carbon credits through a range of platforms or partner organisations, however it’s important to ensure they’re credible.
 At Trace, we use a range of criteria when choosing carbon credits for our portfolio, so our customers can be confident they're buying the best available.